Professor Emeritus Robert Panerio Endowment

 Name a Chair Campaign in the Jerilyn S. McIntyre Music Building

 The beautiful 630-seat Concert Hall is offering the opportunity to link a donors name, or a name honored by a donor, permanently with music at CWU.
-A contribution of $250 will not only further the excellence of the music program in an area of choice, but dedicate a seat in the Concert Hall by inscribing a name on a brass plaque attached to the seat.
+A contribution of $250 will not only further the excellence of the music program, but dedicate a seat in the Concert Hall by inscribing a name on a brass plaque attached to the seat.
 This venue, which is proving to be one of the finest of its kind in the country, has unparalleled acoustical quality, visual beauty, and is providing world-class musical experiences to students, faculty, visiting artists and community audiences.

 Erin Klotz Memorial (Not endowed)